vis-kid/octopress_drafts_previewer/source/_posts/2015-11-22-Middleman-03-Podcast-01.markdown

 ```

 In case you’re wondering about what *Normalize* does, think of it as leveling the playing field between the default styles that browsers like to add.
-One browser likes to add padding here, another has useless margins there, etc. Projects like Normalize try to reset that behaviour so that all elements get rendered more consistently by browsers.
+One browser likes to add padding here, another has useless margins there, etc. Projects like Normalize try to reset that behaviour so that all elements / designs get rendered more consistently across browsers.

-One thing we shouldn’t overlook is the link for our stylesheets in your layout does not need to link to **normalize.css** anymore—a link to **all.sass** is enough:
+One thing we shouldn’t overlook is the link for our stylesheets in our layout.
+Since we’re using Sass partials that all get imported into a final, “global” stylesheet, we do not need a link to **normalize.css** anymore—a link to **all.sass** is enough:

 **source/layouts/layout.erb**